krishnayeturu/test/README-Makefile.md

 # Makefile Usage
 Command | Description
 ---|---
-dockerlogin | Performs login to GitLab container registry. execrunner | Start a bash shell in an `ms-scaffolder-runner` container. protogen | Generates protos for the project. setup | Initializes a template project for the repository.
-Should only be run after initial project creation. update | Updates Makefile and relevant scripts by pulling from ms-scaffolder repository.
+build | Builds the application. dockerbuild | Builds the application's Dockerfile. dockerinit | Performs login to GitLab container registry and pulls images. protogen | Generates protos for the project. run | Builds the application's Dockefile locally and runs it. setup | Initializes a template project for the repository.
+Should only be run for initial project creation. shapp | Start a shell in the application's image container. shbuilder | Start a shell in the project's build image container. shrunner | Start a shell in an `ms-scaffolder-runner` container. test | Runs the application's test suite. update | Updates ms-scaffolder Makefile and scripts by pulling from ms-scaffolder repository.

+If you'd like to make modifications to this README, please do so in the [ms-scaffolder repository](https://gitlab.com/2ndwatch/microservices/templates/ms-scaffolder).